 How to solve consecutive Full GCs?

-Consecutive Full GCs can be solved through couple of approaches:
+Consecutive Full GCs can be solved through one of the following solution:

 1. Increase JVM Heap Size